ServiceNow/azimuth/docs/docs/getting-started/b-basics.md

 ## Understanding the Application Folder

-In the Azimuth folder downloaded and unzipped at [step A](a-install.md), the following structure
+In the downloaded Azimuth folder from [step A](a-install.md), the following structure
 exists:

 ```bash